Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. The Association may take disciplinary action against a Member in accordance with this Division if it is determined that the Member:

-   1. has failed to comply with these Rules;
+   a) has failed to comply with these Rules;

    2. has violated a provision of the Code of Conduct;